fbushell/templar/README.md

 Your Github repository should be on the `master` branch by default.
 Your Squarespace template will be on `master`. jQuery on `master` of course.

 You'll also want to change some fields in the `package.json` file.
 Specifically the `title`, `name`, `description`, `repository`, `bugs`, `licenses`, and `contributors` fields.

+As well, you'll want to completely change the `README.md` to describe your project's specifics.

 ### Install